ParkJiyoon2/hw3/README.md

 ## Paging as a means of VA-PA mapping
 With the virtual memory, a process can work with its own logical address space, meaning that a user process can independently use memory from the other processes.

 For example, assume two different processes, P1 and P2.
 P1 and P2 share physical memory because they are running concurrently.
 P1 has its own 4GB address space from 0 to 0xFFFF:FFFF.
 So does P2.
 That is, P1's view of memory always begins from the address 0; and P2's view of memory also begins with the address 0.
-P1's memory address 0 should be different from P2's memory address 0;
+P1's memory address 0 should be different from P2's memory address 0; How that can be possibly implemented in computer?
-Virtual memory system provides per-process address space, which allows a process to use logical address, instead of physical address.
+Virtual memory system provides per-process address space, which allows a process to use logical memory address, instead of physical memory address.

+Virtual memory in modern OS enables this by VA-to-PA mapping.
+With the virtual memory, all user process memory (address) are logical memory (address), instead of physical memory.
+Even without knowing where physically located in, a process can work only with logical memory address.

 Modern OS and computer architecture cooperates to implement a virtual memory system.
 To use with logical address, instead of physical address, computer architecture has MMU (memory management unit).